lightonai/muse-docs/docs/home/concepts.md

 **Likelihood can be manually manipulated in ✍️ [Create](/api/primitives/create) to steer generation**.
 Use `word_biases` to manually increase or decrease the log-probabilities of words to see them more often or to ban them.
 Alter the likelihood calculations with `presence_penalty` and `frequence_penalty` to generate less repetitive and more novel text.
-Check-out our guide on 🎛️ **[Steering generation for SEO](/guides/english/seo)** for more.
+Check out our guide on 🎛️ **[Steering generation for SEO](/guides/english/seo)** for more.

 ### Embeddings <Alpha>alpha</Alpha>

 **Embeddings are a numerical representation of a given text, built by the model internally to make predictions**.
-They are a vector (i.e. list) of floating point numbers; they encode in a computer-understandable format information about the input text, its context, as well as general knowledge derived from the training data.
-They can be used in further machine learning algorithms as a representation of the input text, to compare different sentences and documents, classify samples, or cluster texts.
+They are a vector (i.e. list) of floating point numbers; they encode information about the input text, its context, as well as general knowledge derived from the training data in a computer-understandable format.
+They can be used by machine learning algorithms as a representation of the input text, to compare different sentences and documents, classify samples, or cluster texts.